 The control variant

-Every agentic campaign keeps a control group — visitors who see your default site experience, with no personalisation applied.
+Every agentic campaign keeps a control group.
+These are visitors who see your default site experience, with no personalisation applied.

 This is how the campaign measures uplift.
 The agent compares personalised visitors against the control to understand the real impact of the campaign.